mycloudnexus/kraken/README.md

 docker-compose up
 ```

-If all services start correctly, the following servers will be accessible:
+If all services start correctly, the following servers will be accessible(The default login is **admin/admin**):

 - Portal: http://localhost:3000
 - Controller: http://localhost:8001